CertiCoq/certicoq/certicoq/theories/L6_PCPS/README.md

 ### identifiers.v
 Definitions and lemmas about identifiers in L6.
-Among others, it contains formalizations of free variables, bound variables, unique bindings, and useful lemmas about them.
+Among others, it contains formalizations of free variables, bound variables, unique bindings, closed expressions, and useful lemmas about them.

 ### logical_relations.v
 Step-indexed logical relations.
 They are used in the correctness proofs of